What we'll cover:

 $5,250

-RMDs are an important consideration in retirement planning (failure to take RMDs correctly may result in penalties).
+RMDs are an important consideration in retirement planning (note: failure to take RMDs correctly may result in penalties).
 If you’ve reached (or you’re approaching) your RMD age, you may want to check in with your financial advisor to understand your obligations and the potential strategies that could help minimize the tax impact.

 The federal government may tax the transfer of your estate after your death if it exceeds a certain value.
 However, the IRS provides an exemption amount that’s typically adjusted each year.

-In other words, for the 2025 tax year, estates with combined gross assets and prior taxable gifts of more than $13.99 million would need to file an estate tax return (Form 706).
+So for example, for the 2025 tax year, estates with combined gross assets and prior taxable gifts of more than $13.99 million would need to file an estate tax return (Form 706).
 Visit the IRS webpage for more information.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!